lincolnolivr/orpa-pylib/README.md

 # orpa-pylib
-library for rpas in python
+library for easily creating rpas in python